VPN vs. APN in IoT security: What’s the difference?

 Whether you’re browsing the internet on a personal computer or gathering data via an IoT sensor, security is often top of mind when it comes to connected devices.
 These days, it’s common to hear acronyms like APN and VPN as it relates to cyber security.
-But what do these terms mean, and how do these facets work together — especially for IoT deployments that are managing hundreds to thousands of devices at once?
+Although these terms are often used interchangeably, APNs and VPNs are not the same thing.
+So, what's the difference?
+And, how do these facets work together — especially for IoT deployments that are managing hundreds to thousands of devices at once?
 How do you know what solution is best for your use case?
 In this article, we’ll break down all of this and more.

 The importance of IoT security

 Every device connected to the internet creates an opening in a network.
 Unfortunately, hackers can try to take advantage of these openings and cause very real damage.

 In 2021, there was a 34% increase in security vulnerabilities for IoT, IT, and medical devices as the information transmitted by these types of devices is often very valuable.
 Consequences can range from a manufacturing company’s productivity grinding to a halt to patients’ personal health information falling into the wrong hands.

 In short, when building an IoT solution, security should be top of mind — and finding the best APN and VPN solution for your specific use case plays a key role.

 Recommended reading: 20 IoT security solutions for 2022 and beyond

 Think of an Access Point Name, or APN, as a doorway that allows a connection to the internet through a cellular network.
 It can also help separate traffic from other networks.
 The APN defines the set of connectivity rules a device has as well as certain security measures.
 All cellular connected devices utilize an APN of some kind.

 This doorway between your device and the wider network can be either public or private — both of which have particular considerations to keep in mind.